Margherita Sarrocchi: The Scanderbeide

 The Scanderbeide, inspired by the exploits of the Albanian freedom fighter Scanderbeg, was published in Rome by Lepido Faci in 1606, incomplete (eleven cantos out of the intended twenty-four) and with many errors.
 It did not appear again until 1623, when it was published, posthumously, in Rome, for Andrea Fei, in twenty-three cantos, in an almost complete state.

 The main character, Scanderbeg, was born in 1405.
 Scanderbeg fought against the Turks, who were a part of the Ottoman Empire and were great enemies of the Roman Church.
-In 1443 at the Battle of Niš in Serbia, Scanderbeg and his nephew Hamza Castrioti defected after the Hungarians overcame the Ottomans.
-Together Scanderbeg and Hamza Castrioti took fortresses, including Kruja.
+In 1443 at the Battle of Niš in Serbia, Scanderbeg and his nephew Hamza Kastrioti defected after the Hungarians overcame the Ottomans.
+Together Scanderbeg and Kastrioti took fortresses, including Kruja.
 He relinquished his Islamic faith and fought to maintain his lands and create alliances.
 These alliances were complex and, at times, unstable.
 The alliances were eventually called the League of the Albanian People.

 Scanderbeg was a skilled leader and fighter, which allowed him to be successful politically and militarily.
 Scanderbeg attempted to crusade against the Ottomans by working with the church.
 However, these attempts were not fruitful.
 Scanderbeg died in Alessio from malaria during a time when his war was not looking favorable.
 His wife and son moved to Italy.

 As well as Sarrocchi seeking advice from Galileo on The Scanderbeide, she also gave Galileo the ability to add a dedication.
 She stated that she wanted him to write a dedication after reading her writing, to give an educated dedication if it was appropriate.